-Since 2002, the European Restructuring Monitor (ERM) has been monitoring the employment impact of large-scale restructuring events in the 27 EU Member States plus Norway.
+Since 2002, the European Restructuring Monitor (ERM) has been monitoring the employment impact of large-scale restructuring events in Europe and now covers the 28 EU Member States plus Norway.
 The ERM offers a searchable database of restructuring events based on announcements in national media sources.
 Detailed information is available on this site about the data collection method, the media sources used, available information and data limitations.

 The comparative analytical reports represent an additional strand of research within the ERM.
 They provide information on developments at EU and national level on specific themes, including company case examples.

 For a quick overview on the ERM and its publications, download the info sheet.